jackylee1/rynmurdock.github.io/_posts/2021-02-26-Aleph2Image.md

 ![A painting of a building (possibly in my area?)](/images/EujAWlfUUAI_PuA.png)

 For the last month or so, I've been working on text-to-image using pretrained models.
-The repeating theme of this work is using different networks to generate images from a given description by matching their agreement using a neural netowrk called CLIP.
+The repeating theme of this work is using different networks to generate images from a given description by matching the images' and description's agreement using a neural netowrk called CLIP.

-For those who don't know, CLIP is a model that was originally intended for doing things like searching for the best match to a description like "a dog playing the violin violin" among a number of images.
+For those who don't know, CLIP is a model that was originally intended for doing things like searching for the best match to a description like "a dog playing the violin" among a number of images.
 By pairing a network that can produce images (a "generator" of some sort) with CLIP, it is possible to tweak the generator's input to try to match a description.

 The first iteration of this idea used a SIREN network as the generator, and was called "DeepDaze" in part because the images have a fever-dream, hazy quality.

-The next used BigGAN and was called BigSleep as an allusion to DeepDream and the surrealist film noir, The Big Sleep.
+The next used BigGAN and was called BigSleep as an allusion to DeepDream and the surrealist film noir, *The Big Sleep*.
 The second reference is due to its strange, dreamlike quality.

 Finally, Aleph2Image uses the VQ-VAE discrete decoder from DALL-E. It's named as such to reference The Aleph, a short story by Borges about an object that can let you see all of the world all at once.
 In addition, it includes a quote on surprise from the short story: